 The state of Missouri continues to show a shift in rebalancing monetary funding from institutions to HCBS for this reporting period.
 The target goal was a 4 percent in total Medicaid HCBS expenditures for each year of the demonstration program.
-This goal has been exceeded by the end of the fiscal year.
+This annual goal was met and exceeded by the end of December 2017.

-During this reporting period, 106 MFP participants choose to self-direct their support services with the majority in the non-elderly, Physical Disability target group (N=75).
-The remaining 21 persons who self-directed services were in the aged group N=21) with the remainder experiencing a DD.
-During this reporting period, available data indicated that six participants in the PD group and one person in the aged group dis-enrolled from the self-direction option of the Mo MFP program.
+For transitions that occurred during this reporting period, 26 MFP participants choose to self-direct their support services with the majority in the non-elderly, Physical Disability target group (N=20).
+The remaining persons who self-directed services were in the aged group (N=6).
+During this reporting period, available data indicated that three participants in the PD group dis-enrolled from the self-direction option of the Mo MFP program.